Hearing Protection: Why Should You Use It?

 About Etymotic

-Founded in 1983, Etymotic is a U.S.-based company focused on research and development of acoustic products, with the goal of designing research instruments capable of accurately detecting and evaluating hearing loss.
-The company was responsible for inventing in-ear headphones, and its commercial models feature a sound signature considered “neutral” and provide passive noise attenuation between 35 dB and 42 dB.
+Founded in 1983, Etymotic is an American company focused on research and development of acoustic products, with the goal of designing research instruments capable of accurately detecting and assessing hearing loss.
+The company was responsible for the invention of in-ear (intra-aural) earphones, and its commercial models feature a sound signature considered “neutral” while passively attenuating noise between 35 dB and 42 dB.

 About Soundly

-Soundly was born from the desire of Blake Cadwell, co-founder and CEO of the company, to make research on hearing aids easier by providing clear and accessible content, delivering information more efficiently to those seeking solutions to hearing-health-related issues.
+Soundly was created from the desire of Blake Cadwell, the company’s co-founder and CEO, to make research on hearing aids easier by providing clear and accessible content that delivers information more efficiently to those seeking solutions to hearing health–related problems.

 Tags for this Article: